TRalls/WebHostManagement/README.md

 ## Contribute

-This project is in near completed state.
-All TODOs are arranged to be completed.
+This project is in near completed state and should only require small touch ups.
 Since I am an aspiring developer, I do welcome all feedback.
 I cannot promise to implement feature requests, but any and all feedback would help greatly.

 ## Credits